Leo Haid: Vicar Apostolic of North Carolina

-Haid served as president of the American Cassinese Congregation from 1890-1902 and was a prominent authority on monastic life in the United States.
-He helped establish and supervise Benedictine College Preparatory in Richmond, Virginia, Savannah Priory in Savannah, Georgia and St Leo Universityin St. Leo, Florida.On August 27, 1899, Haid dedicated St. Nicholas' Catholic Church in Zanesville, Ohio, as Bishop John Ambrose Watterson, bishop of Columbus, had died the previous year.
+Haid served as president of the American Cassinese Congregation from 1890 to 1902 and was a prominent authority on monastic life in the United States.
+He helped establish and supervise the Benedictine College Preparatory in Richmond, Virginia, the Savannah Priory in Savannah, Georgia and St Leo University in St. Leo, Florida.

+On August 27, 1899, Haid dedicated St. Nicholas' Catholic Church in Zanesville, Ohio.
 In 1909, Haid laid the cornerstone of the St. Mary Catholic Church in Wilmington, North Carolina.

 Territorial Abbot of Belmont

-On June 8, 1910 Pope Pius X erected Belmont Abbey as a territorial abbey and appointed Haid abbot nullius with canonical jurisdiction over eight counties in North Carolina (Gaston, Catawba, Cleveland, Burke, Lincoln, McDowell, Polk, and Rutherford).
+On June 8, 1910 Pope Pius X erected Belmont Abbey as a territorial abbey and appointed Haid as abbot nullius, with canonical jurisdiction over eight counties in North Carolina (Gaston, Catawba, Cleveland, Burke, Lincoln, McDowell, Polk, and Rutherford).

+Death and legacy

-Leo Haid died at Belmont Abbey on July 24, 1924, at age 75, and was buried in the abbey cemetery.
+Leo Haid died at Belmont Abbey on July 24, 1924, at age 75, and was buried in the abbey cemetery.Haid Theater at Belmont Abbey College is named after Leo Haid.